passion-dev37/MERN_Admin_App/README.md

-# This is meant to be a terminal app of all the fullstack apps I am going to make.
-(All important notification on my other websites should be pushed to the admin app and potentially I will make a React Native version of this app to receive notifications, messages from users).
+# This is meant to be a terminal app for all the fullstack apps I am going to make.
+(All websites share the same database and changes on my other websites should be pushed to this admin app).

 ## milestone 1:
 ### complete a simple admin app with user statistics and github statistics.